Here’s a look at same-sex marriage in the United States and worldwide.

 February 24, 2004 - President George W. Bush announces support for a federal constitutional amendment banning same-sex marriage.

-July 14, 2004 - The U.S. Senate blocks a proposed Constitutional amendment to ban same-sex marriage from moving forward in Congress.
-(48 votes out of 60 needed)
+July 14, 2004 - The US Senate blocks a proposed constitutional amendment to ban same-sex marriage from moving forward in Congress.

-October 5, 2004 - A Louisiana judge throws out an amendment to the state constitution banning same-sex marriage, because the ban also includes civil unions.
+October 5, 2004 - A Louisiana judge throws out an amendment to the state constitution banning same-sex marriage because the ban also includes civil unions.
+In 2005, the Louisiana State Supreme Court reinstates the constitutional amendment.

 November 2, 2004 - Eleven states pass constitutional amendments defining marriage as being between a man and a woman only: Arkansas, Georgia, Kentucky, Michigan, Mississippi, Montana, North Dakota, Ohio, Oklahoma, Oregon and Utah.